rukamuel/CertLookup/readme.md

 ```

 ## Branches
-- ```stable```: For users who need stability and want a more tested and verified version of the library.
+- ```dev-stable```: For users who need stability and want a more tested and verified version of the library.
-- ```main```: For users who want the latest updates and can tolerate potential changes in development.
+- ```dev-main```: For users who want the latest updates and can tolerate potential changes in development.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.